 Full-time undergraduate (3 years, 4 years with foundation year)

 You can choose to study this course over four years, with a foundation year.
 If you choose this option, the first year of your study will be delivered by our partner, Cambridge Ruskin International College (CRIC) on our Cambridge campus.
 In years 2 to 4 you have the option to study with us in Chelmsford or Cambridge.

 Thrive on a challenge and passionate about making a difference?
 Our full-time Social Work degree could be for you.
 Study in Cambridge and Chelmsford and develop your skills through a variety of placements.
-Our course is validated by the Health and Care Professions Council so, when you graduate, you’ll be able to register as a social worker.
+Our three year degree is approved by Social Work England (SWE) so, when you graduate, you’ll be able to register as a social worker.
 Unlock the door to a rewarding career where you empower adults and children to be at their best.

 Social work is about empowering people and supporting them towards being independent.
 Social workers help people to function, participate and develop in society.